What is it?

 Open access (OA) means that your electronic scholarly research outputs are made freely available on the web to all, with no or limited license restrictions.
 By making your outputs available in this way, you can increase their reach and impact.

 Some researchers have concerns that OA journals and publishing can be of a lesser quality.
 However, reputable OA publishers operate with the same quality standards and peer-review processes as traditional subscription publishers (it is always advisable to verify the credentials of any publisher, open access or otherwise).
-When publishing open access, you can also retain control over re-use of your work by choosing (opens in a new window)creative commons licence that is appropriate for your research and discipline, preventing modification of the original work and ensuring it is only reused in its original form.
+When publishing open access, you can also retain control over re-use of your work by choosing a (opens in a new window)creative commons licence that is appropriate for your research and discipline, preventing modification of the original work and ensuring it is only reused in its original form.

 Many funders now require that you publish open access, but the OA world can be tricky to navigate.
 The information below will help you make sense of it.
 More support around OA is available via (opens in a new window)UCD Library.
 Information on the national transition to an open research environment is available from the National Open Research Forum ((opens in a new window)NORF).